robomasterhkust/ros_environment/README.md

 export ROS_IP=desktop
 ```

-Then launch roscore in the master machine, and all nodes don't need to launch roscore and can recieve topics from each others.
+Then launch roscore in the master machine, and all nodes don't need to launch roscore and can receive topics from each others.